Skip To Navigation Skip To Content Skip To Footer

 Veronica Bradley, CPC, CPMA

-Veronica Bradley, CPC, CPMA, is a Senior Industry Advisor with MGMA and is CPC and CPMA certified.
-She has over 20 years’ experience in medical coding and auditing in various specialties.
+Veronica Bradley, CPC, CPMA, has more than 20 years’ experience in medical coding and auditing in various specialties.
 She is also well-versed hierarchical condition category and risk adjustment coding.
-Other areas of expertise include evaluation and management, procedural coding, Medicare reimbursement, and other critical factors in coding and auditing.
+Other areas of expertise include E/M, procedural coding, Medicare reimbursement and other critical factors in coding and auditing.
 Veronica has worked in private practice, group practices, academic school of medicine and hospitals.
-She focuses on educating based coding guidelines and code capture accuracy for all medical practice staff and believes coders must build rapport with healthcare providers to ensure healthy communication as necessary in the charge capture process.
-Veronica received a bachelor’s degree from Regis University in Denver, Colorado in Health Information Management with a minor in Healthcare Administration.
-In her free time, Veronica appreciates spending time with her family enjoying the beautiful Colorado scenery.
+Veronica received a bachelor’s degree in health information management and a minor in healthcare administration from Regis University in Denver.

 Explore Related Content